Robo-Advisor

 Robo-Advisor Hybrid Options

-A few companies, such as Charles Schwab and Vanguard offer a hybrid model where a Robo-Advisor does the day to day wealth management of your portfolio, but you have access to a real human investment advisor.
+A few companies, such as Charles Schwab and Vanguard offer a hybrid model where a Robo-Advisor does the day-to-day wealth management of your portfolio, but you have access to a real human investment advisor.

 This marries the two competing camps and gives investors the best of both worlds.
 You don’t need human advice 95% of the time, you just need to know what the numbers say.

-Every once in awhile, it’s nice to get the reassurance of a certified financial planner.
+Every once in a while, it’s nice to get the reassurance of a certified financial planner.

-The Charles Schwab Intelligent Portfolio will build, monitor, and rebalance a portfolio based on your financial goals.
+• The Charles Schwab Intelligent Portfolio will build, monitor, and rebalance a portfolio based on your financial goals.

-The account minimum is $5,000 for its general service, or $25,000 if you want access to certified financial planners.
+• The account minimum is $5,000 for its general service, or $25,000 if you want access to certified financial planners.

-They’re unique in that they charge a subscription fee of $30/month but they charge no management fees.
+• They’re unique in that they charge a subscription fee of $30/month but they charge no management fees.

-Vanguard Personal Advisor Services offer many of the same perks with a fee of only 0.30% but the minimum balance needed is $50,000.
+• Vanguard offers many of the same perks with a fee of only 0.30%

-If you like the idea of a lower cost Robo-Advisor, but want access to real humans from time to time, then the above hybrid options might be for you.
+If you like the idea of a lower-cost Robo-Advisor, but want access to real humans from time to time, then the above hybrid options might be for you.

 If you’re considering which Robo-Advisor to use, read our post The Best Robo-Advisor: 13 Distinguished Picks for You This Year.